xinhari/xinhari/.github.BACKUP/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about go-micro
+about: Ask a question about xinhari
 title: ''
 labels: ''
 assignees: ''